 “What make resisting temptation difficult for most people is that they don’t want to discourage it completely.” -Franklin P. Jones

 This chapter also digresses into some stories of those close to Augustine, and there is a parallel theme in both Monica and Alypius’s stories.
 Both had a bad habit, and both give it up after correction.
 Monica makes offerings at the tombs of martyrs (Page 98); Alypius is addicted to gladiatorial games.
 Alypius’s story is especially interesting, because it serves to illustrate how he tries (and fails) to overcome his sinful ways on his own power, but is able to do so instantly once God intervenes.
 Monica, who has already submitted herself to God’s will, has no such struggle.

 Alypius’s method of dealing with temptation will no doubt be familiar to all of us (Pages 105-108).
 At first, he hates the gladiator fights.
 But, when a group of his friends go to the circus games, he allows them to bodily drag him along with him, while loudly proclaiming that he will be mentally absent.
 He then sits there in the crowd with his eyes closed, trying to block everything out.
 Then, he allows himself just a little a peek, confident that he will “remain aloof from whatever evil was before him.”
 Before long, he is caught up in the excitement with all the rest, and after that, even tried to draw others into attending the games.
 Their hold is finally broken on him when Augustine makes an offhand comment mocking the games, which Alypius takes to heart.

-Read to page 150, along with the supplemental story of Augustine’s conversion.
+Read Books 7-8, which includes the story of Augustine’s conversion.